camfletch/react-editable-hooks/README.md

   } = useEditableState({
     value, // The 'true' value of the field (eg. the last value we have received from server) onValueChanged, // Callback to save a new value (eg. to server)

-    localStorageKey: "ui.drafts.my-test-field" // Key to save 'drafts' to localStorage });
+    localStorageKey: "ui.drafts.my-test-field" // Key to save 'drafts' to localStorage
+    serialize: editValue => editValue, // Function to serialize the editValue into a string
+    deserialize: draftValue => draftValue, // Function to deserialize the editValue from a string });

   if (isEditing) {